My relationship with Raleigh began on Mother’s Day in 1961 when I was eight years old and continued for eleven blessed years.

 I finally got up the courage to tell my grandmother that I was afraid to come into our empty apartment.
 I tried to play it down because I didn’t want her to worry about me.
 Plus what I told her was sort of true: I was more lonely than afraid.

 “The poor dear is lonely,” she repeated to my mother soon after that, as I listened intently while pretending to color at the kitchen table.
 As they discussed the situation, they glanced over at me, and when I curiously looked up at them, in hopes of hearing their solution to my predicament, they finished off their conversation in French.

 A few weeks later, my mother treated Mammy and me to an elegant and very expensive Mother’s Day brunch at the Lighthouse Inn in New London, Connecticut.

-Now this brunch was way beyond my mother’s means, but it was Mother’s Day after all, and it was a rare day we ever went out to eat.
+Now, this brunch was way beyond my mother’s means, but it was Mother’s Day after all, and it was also a rare day that we ever went out to eat.

 I recall the Lighthouse Inn being the grandest place I had ever seen, and incredibly fancy, with magnificent views of the Thames River, as well as the Long Island and Fishers Island sounds.

-At only seven, I, of course, didn’t know what the bodies of water were called, but they most definitely left a lasting impression on me.
-So much so that 56 years later I can still recall that Mother’s Day like it was yesterday while most other memories from way back then are a bundle of murk and haze.
+At the time, I didn’t know what the bodies of water were called, but they most definitely left a lasting impression on me.
+So much so that 56 years later I can still recall that Mother’s Day like it was yesterday while most other memories from later in life are a bundle of murk and haze.